siddhantdubey/siddhantdubey/README.md

 - Writing
 - [Making Video Content](https://youtube.com/c/SiddhantDubey)

-You can find out more about me on my [[personal blog]](https://siddubey.com/), I'll try to update it at least once every month.
+You can find out more about me on my [personal blog](https://siddubey.com/), I'll try to update it at least once every month.